 The truth is China is no shortage of local version of Allbirds footwear.

-a new brand called “Pepper“, distributed via Xiaomi’s e-commerce platform sold more than 8,000 pairs during the first-week online launch recently.
+For instance: a new brand called “Pepper“, distributed via Xiaomi’s e-commerce platform sold more than 8,000 pairs during the first-week online launch recently.
 45% of its purchasers are female.
 The sports shoe brand claims to use natural plant materials and is designed for better protection during your fitness training.
 The price is even sweeter, at RMB299.

 Or a local brand called “Duozoulu” (in Chinese meaning “Walk More”)